Find out about our current projects below. You can also learn about our Past Projects.

 Annie Dodge Wauneka Tanner Springs Log House Complex National Historic Landmark Nomination, Apache County, Arizona.
 The National Collaborative for Women's History Sites has selected Front Range to prepare a National Historic Landmark nomination for Annie Dodge Wauneka's Tanner Springs Log House Complex in northeastern Arizona.
 The property is significant under NHL Criterion 2 as a property “associated importantly with the lives of persons nationally significant in the history of the United States.”
 The document will focus on Annie Dodge Wauneka’s (1910-97) leadership as a member of the Navajo Tribal Council in fighting tuberculosis on the Navajo reservation during the 1950s and 1960s.
 She bridged the cultural divide between traditional Navajo and Western medical practices, and the nomination will explore her leadership efforts both as a woman and a Native American against the backdrop of the era.
 Her status as the daughter of an important Navajo chief (Henry Chee Dodge) provides an additional layer of context to examine.

-Wilmore Canning Factory, Brighton, Colorado, National Register of Historic Properties Nomination.
+Colorado Sanitary Canning Company, Brighton, Colorado, National Register of Historic Properties Nomination.
 Front Range is preparing a National Register of Historic Properties nomination for this 1908 vegetable canning factory in Brighton, Colorado.
-Wilmore Canning is a good example of ornamental concrete block construction in an industrial building and is further significant for housing German prisoners of war during World War II.
+Colorado Sanitary Canning is a good example of ornamental concrete block construction in an industrial building and is further significant for housing German prisoners of war during World War II.
 The project is being undertaken for Garrison Properties of Kansas City, Missouri.

 Broomfield Depot, Broomfield, Colorado, State Register of Historic Places Nomination.
 The Broomfield Depot Museum Friends has engaged Front Range to prepare a State Register nomination for the 1909 Broomfield Depot.
 Built by the Colorado & Southern Railway, the depot served the C&S and its subsidiary, the Denver & Interurban Railroad (D&I).
 The D&I was known as the "Kite Route" because its route resembled a kite on a string.
 The combination depot featured living quarters for the station agent on the upper floor.
 The depot was moved from its original location to Zang Spur Park in 1976.